scopyleft/documentation/incubateur/Python3-WebSockets.md

     $ python server.py

-Connect to `http://localhost:8888/`, you should have a brand new functional relatime websocket-powered chat python3 webserver live, and much more probably a cool mouthful buzzword-bingo sentence to impress your friends with.
+Connect to `http://localhost:8888/`, you should have a brand new functional realtime python3 webserver live websocket-powered chat, and much more probably a cool mouthful buzzword-bingo sentence to impress your friends with.

 ![tornado-powered scopychat capture](/static/images/blog/2012/scopychat-demo.png)